7946 W. 3rd St. LA, CA 90048

 The C.A.P.O.
 Center houses our state-of-the-art All One! recording studio sponsored by Dr. Bronner's Soaps, a film and computer lab, a dance and performance space, a classroom, and a podcast studio.

-Youth Circle For Mental Health
+Youth Circle for Mental Health

 AT THE C.A.P.O.
 CENTER

-Because you are Never a Bother, and healing happens in community.
+Because healing happens in community.

 Fresh Tracks is a 12-week multimedia youth learning program at The C.A.P.O.
 Center, supported by The Arts for Healing and Justice Network (AHJN) members, JGD-USA, and Street Poets Inc.